Ken McKenzie (basketball): International

-McKenzie represented Canada on their national team from 1972-1976.
+McKenzie represented Canada on their national team from 1972 to 1976.
 This included representing Canada at the 1973 World Student Games and the 1974 FIBA World Championship.
 McKenzie was also selected to Canada's 1976 Olympic team; however, McKenzie suffered a severe knee injury in an exhibition game against the USA days before said Olympics, precluding him from competing.

 McKenzie performed well in international tournaments.
 In the 1974 FIBA World Cup, McKenzie was Canada's third overall scorer with 11.9 ppg.
 He had notable performances against the US, where he was Canada's leading scorer with 18 points; against Yugoslavia, where he was Canada's leading scorer with 25 points; against Puerto Rico, where he was Canada's leading scorer with 14 points; and against the Soviet Union, where he was Canada's second-leading scorer with 9 points.

 Professional

 McKenzie was drafted by the Seattle SuperSonics in the 1975 NBA Draft in the 8th round and as the 138th overall pick.
-McKenzie decided to maintain his amateur status for the 1976 Olympics and instead played a year professionally in France in the 1975-1976 season.
+McKenzie decided to maintain his amateur status for the 1976 Olympics and instead played a year professionally in France in the 1975–1976 season.